Author has written 3 stories for Phantom of the Opera.

-I lovein all forms.
-I've been more passionate about it since 's portrayal (to be honest), but I have to say that is a truly amazing stage Phantom.
+I love The Phantom of the Opera in all forms.
+I've been more passionate about it since Gerard Butler's portrayal (to be honest), but I have to say that Michael Crawford is a truly amazing stage Phantom.
 There's definitely a difference between the stage and the big screen.
 This deserves to be said since the whole coming about of the MC and GB Wars, as you undoubtedly have heard of.
 Any man that has ever taken the role as The Phantom, be it stage or screen, has my support.
 And as for Crawford Vs. Butler in recent debates?
 I admire them both!
 End of story.
 Some of you may not even like Crawford or Butler, and prefer Panaro or Chaney.
 Those are performers I've selected as examples, but you all get the idea.
 It shouldn't matter who plays the character better or worse.
 These men have brought The Phantom to life for all of us.
 So why not acknowledge that, first and foremost?

 I've always wanted to write, so here I am.
 It's a work in progress to be sure, but I'm enjoying the challenge and growth experience.
 I admire all the veterans on here that have given us beautiful stories of these characters.
 I could only hope to be as good as these people here someday.

 I have plans to write original stories (non-Phantom related), in hopes of getting them published to the masses in the future.
 A girl's gotta make a living, right?
 Anyways, the genres include action/adventure (an ongoing series), as well as a romantic comedy, and a drama/thriller.
 I will more than likely go with the wave of online self-publishing (that seems to be the way most go about getting their feet wet, so to speak).
 I'll be sure to add more information here as soon as it's available.